Icosahunter/s4-gen/README.md

 S4 is currently in development and not ready for production use.

 > [!CAUTION]
-> S4 Main branch is currently not stable and general functionality is broken.
+> S4 Main branch is currently not stable and general functionality may be broken

 ## Installation